PinkAirship/useDataFetch/README.md

 ## API

 The api for useDataFetch is pretty small intentionally - it isn't supposed to handle all use cases.
 If you want something that does more state management or handles automatic retries and caching behavior, this library may not be for you.

+### Definitions

+There are is a need to define the levels that this document described.
+Often a setting set at one level can be overridden at a more granular level.
+The levels are as follows:

+1. Provider level - this is the first level and defines the configuration set when making a `DataFetchProvider`
+1. Hook Level - this is the second level and defines the configuration set when using the `useDataFetch` hook.
+Settings here override the Provider level.
+1. Request Level - this is the third level and defines the configuration set when making a request, ie `get()`.
+Settings here override the Provider and the Hook levels.

 ### DataFetchProvider